psychemedia/sin-eater-resources/src/_first_controversy.md

 > found the more absurd portions of the custom had been abandoned, while some still remained.
 Thus near Llanon, within twenty years, the plate, salt, and bread were retained ; near Swansea (and, indeed, very generally), only the plate and salt."

-Silvan Evans then attacks the Blackwood's author's logic, perhaps inappropriately, as we shall later see:
+Silvan Evans then attacks the Blackwood's author's logic:

 > Out of this statement the author of the article makes "five years"! and by that process brings the custom down to 1847.